linscot10/linscot10/README.md

 📊 GitHub Stats:
 <p align="center"> <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=linscot10&layout=compact&theme=radical" alt="Top Languages" /> </p> <p align="center"> <img src="https://github-readme-stats.vercel.app/api?username=linscot10&show_icons=true&locale=en&theme=radical" alt="GitHub Stats" /> </p> <p align="center"> <img src="https://github-readme-streak-stats.herokuapp.com/?user=linscot10&theme=radical" alt="GitHub Streak" /> </p>
 <!-- **linscot10/linscot10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: - 🔭 I’m currently working on ... - 🌱 I’m currently learning ... - 👯 I’m looking to collaborate on ... - 🤔 I’m looking for help with ... - 💬 Ask me about ... - 📫 How to reach me: ... - 😄 Pronouns: ... - ⚡ Fun fact: ... -->
-✅ Tip: You can make it even better by adding a section like:

-🔭 Currently working on: [Project Name or Concept]

-🌱 Currently learning: [New Tech or Language]

-👯 Looking to collaborate on: [Type of projects]